 The University of Iowa has an equipment capitalization threshold of $5,000 for all individual asset purchases.
 However, an exception to this policy exists when equipment is acquired as a component of a construction project.
 In these situations equipment items below the University's capitalization threshold of $5,000 that are part of the building project are grouped (bundled) together with other similar asset classifications and capitalized in the University's capital asset management system.

 12.15 EQUIPMENT INVENTORY REPORTING REQUIREMENTS.

 c.
 Federal compliance.
 The federal government requires the University to audit its federally titled assets each year and conducts its own audit once every two years.
-Departments holding federally titled equipment must annually provide appropriate information to the Property Management Office for validating and updating the location, custodian, and condition of these federally titled assets.
+Departments holding federally titled equipment must annually provide appropriate information to Capital Assets Management for validating and updating the location, custodian, and condition of these federally titled assets.
 The departments also need to provide disposition requests when appropriate.
 The Grant Accounting Office is responsible to submit the disposition requests to the appropriate federal agency and for the government award closeout process as defined by the Department of Defense Property Manual 4161M.
 Submission of year-end property reports (i.e., DoD 1662, NASA 1018, and grant reports) is the responsibility of the Grant Accounting Office.

 12.16 EQUIPMENT TAGGING.

 The physical tagging of capitalized equipment is the responsibility of any department acquiring equipment to be capitalized.
 Capital Assets Management will assign tag numbers for such acquisitions and will send tags to either a designated department representative, to the custodian if appropriately noted by the department, or to the requestor noted on the requisition.
 Departments must tag assets in cooperation with Capital Assets Management and verify various information, e.g., serial number, model number, custodian, location, etc.